|Grace Bible Church Plantation Philosophy of Missions

 Guidelines for Short Terms Missions Trips

-1) All short term missions trips must be fully consistent with WBC’s stated goals and purposes as delineated in this missions policy and approved by both the elders and the missions committee.
+1) All short term missions trips must be fully consistent with GBCP’s stated goals and purposes as delineated in this missions policy and approved by both the elders and the missions committee.

-2) All short term missions trips must be led by a WBC elder, staff member or elder-approved lay leader.
+2) All short term missions trips must be led by a GBCP elder, staff member or elder-approved lay leader.

-3) All short term missions trips must be directly tied to a known church-based ministry approved by the elders of WBC (preferably a WBC supported missionary).
+3) All short term missions trips must be directly tied to a known church-based ministry approved by the elders of GBCP (preferably a GBCP supported missionary).

 4) All short term missions trips must be approved by the missionary to ensure that the trip will actually be a benefit and help to their ministry and not a burden or hindrance.

 5) All short term missions trip participants must meet the stated requirements of this policy (see below).